rakshithShetty/captionGAN/README.md

 Source code for the paper "Speaking the Same Language: Matching Machine to Human Captions by Adversarial Training"
 #
+The starting point for the adversarial caption generator training is "train_adversarial_caption_gen_v2.py".
+To train regular captioning models (using ML losss) start with "driver_theano.py"

 This is built  *Python+numpy+theano*.
 It's a large codebase containing the code to implement captioning frameworks used in the following papers: